inet_ntop, inet_pton - convert IPv4 and IPv6 addresses between binary and text form

 [IP6] If the af argument of inet_pton() is AF_INET6, the src string shall be in one of the following standard IPv6 text forms:

 The preferred form is "x:x:x:x:x:x:x:x", where the 'x' s are the hexadecimal values of the eight 16-bit pieces of the address.
-Leading zeros in individual fields can be omitted, but there shall be at least one numeral in every field.
+Leading zeros in individual fields can be omitted, but there shall be one to four hexadecimal digits in every field.

 A string of contiguous zero fields in the preferred form can be shown as "::".
 The "::" can only appear once in an address.
 Unspecified addresses ( "0:0:0:0:0:0:0:0" ) may be represented simply as "::".